 A. Yes, the application allows you to attach supporting documentation and manage those attachments so retrieving, deleting, updating, and verifying that the attachments are included in the application is easier than ever.

 A. The application process is a two-part process.
 The first part of the application process is the financial metric portion.
-The deadline for part one was February 19, 2019.
-If your organization qualifies for consideration for the High Performance award, you will be contacted in mid-March to submit part two of the application.
-The deadline for part two is April 15, 2019.
-Part two narrative overviews are available for individual hospitals, hospital systems, integrated delivery systems and physician practices.
+If your organization qualifies for consideration for the High Performance award, you will be contacted to submit Part 2 of the application.

 A. The HFMA Review Committee, comprised of HFMA staff and industry leaders and experts in the revenue cycle, determine the winners.